Helping-Hand-LLC/staft/README.md

     { "success": true }
     ```
   - _Possible Errors:_
-    - confirmedStatus must be either 'unconfirmed', 'accepted', or 'rejected'
-    - checkedIn
-      - status must be boolean (true or false), if provided
-      - dateTime must be a valid date
-    - checkedOut
-      - status must be boolean (true or false), if provided
-      - dateTime must be a valid date
     - org_id is not valid mongoose ObjectId
     - event_id is not valid mongoose ObjectId
     - worker profile does not exist